What’s the Difference Between a Headlease and a Sublease?

-If you’re looking for office space in Calgary, you have likely heard the terms headless and sublease, and may be wondering the difference between the two, and which choice is better for you.
-In this article we will discuss the differences between a headlease and a sublease, as well as the pros and cons of each, so you can make a more informed decision when you’re looking for commercial real estate for your business.
+If you’re looking for office space for lease in Calgary, you have likely heard the terms headless and sublease, and maybe wondering the difference between the two, and which choice is better for you.
+In this article we will discuss the differences between a head lease and a sublease, as well as the pros and cons of each, so you can make a more informed decision when you’re looking for commercial real estate for your business.

 A sublease agreement, on the other hand, is a lease agreement made between the tenant and a subtenant, where some or all of the office space is leased to the subtenant but the ultimate responsibilities for the lease remain with the tenant.
 See a more detailed definition of a sublease or subletting in our commercial real estate glossary.